 - Device quality: Higher-end scales use better sensors and algorithms.

 When I first started using smart scales, daily fluctuations were frustrating.
 But once I focused on weekly trends instead of daily numbers, the data became much more meaningful.
+Tracking trends helps filter out noise caused by day-to-day hydration, sodium intake, or timing of meals.

 Are Smart Scales Accurate Compared to Medical Methods?